I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 But if Verily's here in secret for personal, non-invasive research, I would hate to see her arrested.

-I would like to keep her on good terms if we can.
+I'd like to keep her on good terms if we can.

 Look behind the paintings.
 Maybe there are clues.